bcbio/bcbio-nextgen/docs/contents/configuration.rst

 Two configuration files, in easy to write `YAML format`_, specify details about your system and samples to run:

+- ``bcbio_sample.yaml`` Details about a set of samples to process, including input files and analysis options.
+You configure these for each set of samples to process.
+This will be the main file prepared for each sample run and the documentation below details techniques to help prepare them.

 - ``bcbio_system.yaml`` High level information about the system, including locations of installed programs like GATK and cores and memory usage (see :ref:`tuning-cores`).
 These apply across multiple runs.
 The automated installer creates a ready to go system configuration file that can be manually edited to match the system.
 Find the file in the galaxy sub-directory within your installation data location (ie.
   ``/usr/local/share/bcbio-nextgen/galaxy``).
-By default, the pipeline uses the standard pre-created configuration file but multiple system configurations can be independently maintained and passed as the first argument to ``bcbio_nextgen.py`` commands.

-- ``bcbio_sample.yaml`` Details about a set of samples to process, including input files and analysis options.
-You configure these for each set of samples to process.
+To modify system parameters for a specific run, supply :ref:`sample-resources` in your ``bcbio_sample.yaml`` file.

 Commented `system`_ and `sample`_ example files are available in the ``config`` directory.
 The :ref:`example-pipelines` section contains